 College Science Scholars is an enrichment program for exceptional students overseen by the chairs of the departments of Astronomy, Biology, Chemistry, Computer Science, Environmental Sciences, Mathematics, Physics, and Psychology.

 Full-time students who demonstrate academic excellence while taking a minimum of 15 credits of graded course work are eligible for the Dean’s List of Distinguished Students at the end of each semester.
-Courses taken on a CR/NC basis are not counted toward the 12-credit minimum.
-A current minimum grade point average of 3.500 is necessary to be eligible for the dean’s list.
-Any student receiving an F, NC, or NG during the semester is not eligible to be on the dean’s list.
-The notation Dean’s List is posted normally within several weeks after the conclusion of the semester.
+Courses taken on a CR/NC basis are not counted toward the 15-credit minimum.
+A current minimum grade point average of 3.500 is necessary to be eligible for the Dean's list.
+Any student receiving an F, NC, or NG during the semester is not eligible to be on the Dean’s list.
+The notation Dean’s List is posted within five to seven weeks after the conclusion of the semester.

 Students on an approved reduced course load from the Student Disability Access Center (SDAC) who enroll in and pass 7+ graded credits and earn a 3.5000 GPA are eligible for Dean’s List.

 The Echols Scholar Program in the College of Arts & Sciences draws together a diverse community of students united by their potential for significant intellectual engagement at UVA and beyond.
 Because of their deep curiosity and intrinsic motivation, Echols Scholars enjoy flexibility in their academic requirements in order to pursue their individual scholarly interests.